Domhyatt91/terraform-aws-ec2/README.md

-# Terraform AWS EC2 Infrastructure
+# 🚀 Terraform AWS EC2 Infrastructure

-## Overview
+## 📖 Overview

-This project demonstrates Infrastructure as Code (IaC) using Terraform to provision an Amazon EC2 instance in AWS.
+This project demonstrates how to provision AWS infrastructure using **Terraform Infrastructure as Code (IaC)**.

+Terraform was used to deploy an Amazon EC2 instance in AWS, while the AWS CLI provided secure authentication and Git was used for version control.

+---

-## Technologies
+## 🛠 Technologies

 - Terraform
 - AWS EC2